Carrier-mediated optomechanical forces in semiconductor nanomembranes with coupled quantum wells: Acknowledgements

 \section{Acknowledgements}

 We gratefully acknowledge Ignacio Wilson-Rae, Dalziel Joseph Wilson, Andreas N\ae sby Rasmussen, Koji Usami and Rapha\"el S. Daveau for valuable assistance at the early stage of this work and Javier Miguel-S\'{a}nchez for growing the wafer.
 This work was supported by the DARPA project QUASAR, a Sapere Aude starting grant and postdoctoral grant (grant no. 4184-00203) from the Danish Council for Independent Research, Q-CEOM (grant no. 638765), the Villum Foundation, the Carlsberg Foundation, as well as the European Union Seventh Framework Program including the projects SIQS, iQUOEMS, and the ERC grants INTERFACE.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 787520).